-- The 12-month percentage change compares prices from one month with the same month of the previous year—for example, March 2020 compared with March 2019.
+- The 12-month percentage change compares prices from one month with those from the same month the year before—for example, March 2020 compared with March 2019.

 - The annual average is the average of all the months in a calendar year, from January to December.

 Statistics Canada measures prices against a base year.
 The basket in this base year is given the value of $100.
 A basket of goods and services that cost $100 in the base year 2002 would cost about $140 in 2020.
 The extra $40 reflects inflation.

 The CPI is the most widely used indicator of price change, but it’s not perfect.
 The evolution of the things that we buy and the way we buy them makes measuring changes in prices a challenge.
 Because of this, it is difficult for the CPI to give a completely accurate picture of inflation.

 As well, Canadians experience changes in the cost of living differently.
 The CPI may overstate how quickly the average cost of living is increasing for Canadians.
 Here are some reasons why: